reach-sh/reach-lang/docs/dev/src/en/essentials/backend-programming/reach-tool/index.md

 ## reach version

-This command displays the Reach compiler version.
+This command displays the version of the Reach tool, compiler, and other images installed on your computer:

 ``` nonum
 $ reach version